ksumesh431/ansible_dynamic_inventroy/README.md

 # Ansible Docker Cluster Automation

 This project uses Ansible with a dynamic inventory system to configure Docker environments (including Docker Engine, Docker Compose, and preparing for Swarm) on target nodes based on environment-specific configuration files.
+Authentication is handled via SSH keys.

 ## Prerequisites

 - Ansible (version 2.10 or later recommended)
 - Python 3.x (usually installed with Ansible)
 - `PyYAML` Python library (`pip install PyYAML`)
-- SSH access configured from the Ansible control node to the target nodes (using the username/password defined in the config).
+- SSH access configured from the Ansible control node to the target nodes:
-- Ansible Vault password (for decrypting sensitive data).
+    - The user specified in the config (`general_config.username`) must exist on target nodes.
+    - The target nodes must be configured to allow SSH login for that user using the specified private key.
+    - The private key file must exist on the Ansible control node.
+- Passwordless `sudo` configured for the connection user on the target nodes (required for tasks using `become: yes`).

 ## Directory Structure